 - As best as you can tell,in your opinion, which is more powerful?
 You could use Google here — but you may be able to by simply using the "man" command.
 One short answer/reason is fine.

-For the next few questions, you will need to get your unique "book" file.
-Visit the _ page in Canvas.
+To ensure that everyone is getting some hands on experience here, for the next few questions, you will need to get your unique "book" file.
+Visit the "Assignment 2 - Booklist" page in Canvas, this will be found under the Pages link on the left.
 This will probably be easiest if you RIGHT CLICK the "book" link next to your name, and select "Copy Link" or similar.
 This will put the full url you will need in your clipboard, which then can be pasted into something like Notepad to be copied again, or perhaps pasted or simply typed directly into your terminal.
 Either way, use wget or curl to get a copy of the file into your Linux environment.
 Handy tip; for this assignment curl requires the "-o" flag, but wget does not.
 (And this is not officially a question — but by the end of this assignment you should fully understand a way to make curl do this WITHOUT the -o flag.)

 Please rename the file to something more descriptive, and be sure it ends with .txt